Japan’s leader vows to boost nation’s role in US alliance

 President Eisenhower was to visit Tokyo for a ratification ceremony and perhaps another round of golf later in 1960, but the planned reunion never happened because escalating anti-U.S. military protests in Tokyo forced him to cancel his trip and Kishi to step down as prime minister.

 Abe has pushed for Japan’s Self-Defense Force to expand its international role and capability by bolstering cooperation and weapons compatibility with the U.S., as it increasingly works alongside American troops.
-Abe is also campaigning to achieve his and his grandfather’s long-cherished dream of amending Japan’s postwar, U.S.-drafted pacifist constitution.
+He is also campaigning to achieve his and his grandfather’s long-cherished dream of amending Japan’s postwar, U.S.-drafted pacifist constitution.

 In 2015, Abe reinterpreted Japan’s constitution to allow the use of force in defending Japan and its allies.
 He has bolstered Japan’s defense budget, citing missile threats from China and North Korea.